 Seattle Peace Park is a heartwarming reminder of the Cold War from children’s perspectives.
 Along the main alley of the park (officially known as Babur Park), ceramic tiles along the way display hopes of peace and a better future.
 These tiles were made in the 1980s by schoolchildren from Seattle, hence the unusual inofficial name of the park.
 The 10,000 tiles of the park are incredibly moving because of their simple, yet timeless message to favor peace and friendship over war and distrust.

 Seattle and Tashkent have – rather astonishingly – been twin cities since 1973, long before the relations of the superpowers began to thaw.
 The partnership between both cities began only five years after the Soviet intervention during the Prague Spring in 1968.
-It was the first city partnership between a US and a Soviet city and it has continued until today.
+It was the first city partnership between a U.S. city and a Soviet city and it has continued until today.

 Update as of August 2019: The Babur Recreation Park is currently closed for remodeling.
 While it is possible to walk through the area, most of the attractions are closed or in a state of semi-repair.